joshenx/taleweaver/README.md

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services.
-All three processes (frontend, backend, storage) should be running at the same time._
+All three processes (frontend, backend, storage) should be running at the same time.

 1. Clone the repo
    ```sh